reframe-hpc/hpctools/docs/source/scalasca_profiling.rst

   :emphasize-lines: 1

 Looking into the :class:`Class
-<reframechecks.scorep.scorep_sampling_profiling>` shows how to setup and run
+<reframechecks.scalasca.scalasca_sampling_profiling>` shows how to setup and
-the code with the tool.
+run the code with the tool.

 .. .. literalinclude:: ../../reframechecks/scorep/scorep_sampling_profiling.py
   :language: python